Dionigi Tettamanzi: Bishop

 On 1 July 1989 Pope John Paul II named Tettamanzi Archbishop of Ancona-Osimo.
 He received his episcopal consecration from Cardinal Carlo Maria Martini at the Milan cathedral on 23 September.
 Tettamanzi submitted his resignation as bishop on 6 April 1991 to take up a five-year assignment as Secretary-General of the Italian Episcopal Conference.

 John Paul II appointed him Archbishop of Genoa on 20 April 1995.
 He helped John Paul draft his 1995 encyclical Evangelium Vitae (1995).

 At the consistory of 21 February 1998, Tettamanzi was created Cardinal-Priest of Ss.
 Ambrogio e Carlo.
 He was named to succeed Martini as archbishop of Milan on 11 July 2002.

-Although thought one of the favorite candidates to succeed John Paul II in 2005, there were reports that he received few votes in the conclave.
+Although thought one of the favourite candidates to succeed John Paul II in 2005, there were reports that he received few votes in the conclave.
 Tettamanzi was said to speak only Italian.
 He was little known outside his own country.

 In 2006, giving the opening address at the decennial conference of the Italian Catholic Church, he challenged the traditional alliance of the hierarchy with the country's conservative parties and called for more flexibility in forming alliances in contrast to the preference of Cardinal Camillo Ruini, head of the Italian Episcopal Conference, for Silvio Berlusconi.
-He said: "It is better to be Christian without saying it, than to proclaim it without being it."
+He said: "It is better to be Christian without saying it, than to proclaim it without being it".

 In response to Pope Benedict's Summorum Pontificum of July 2007, Tettamanzi stated that the rules it presented for the celebration of the Mass in different forms did not apply to the Milan archdiocese since it uses the Ambrosian Rite rather than the Roman.

 In March 2009, as required upon reaching the age of 75, he submitted his resignation, and Pope Benedict accepted it on the 54th anniversary of his ordination to the priesthood, 28 June 2011.
 In retirement, Tettamanzi lived at the Villa Sacro Cuore, a retreat house of the Milan Archdiocese, in Triuggio.

 In July 2012, he was named apostolic administrator of the Diocese of Vigevano.
 He served in that post for a year.

 He was one of the cardinal electors who participated in the 2013 papal conclave that selected Pope Francis.

 In 2015, at the behest of Pope Francis, he produced a study of the feasibility of creating a Dicastery for the Laity, Family and Life for consideration by the Council of Cardinals.
 In September 2015, Pope Francis nominated him to participate in the Synod on the Family in October.
 He supported, under certain conditions, admitting the divorced and remarried to the Eucharist.

 He died on 5 August 2017, after a long illness.
 Cardinal Tettamanzi is buried in the metropolitan Cathedral of Milan.